 BIMM Institute will provide you with a contact who will help develop bespoke support for you.
 The amount of support that you are awarded will depend on your circumstances, but as a guide, we are looking to support students in the following ways:

 - Financial support:

-- Low household income fund of £1,500 per annum
+- Low household income fund of up to £1,500 per annum

 - Care leaver fund of £3,000 per annum